HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 find peaks in a time-varying signal, or indeed any one-dimensional data set.

-The process involves convolving wavelets with the light curve and then identifying data points that are above some threshold of signal-to-noise; the recorded times of those above-threshold data points are then considered to be the peak (and possible burst) times.
+The process involves convolving wavelets with the light curve and then identifying data points that are above some threshold of signal-to-noise; by retrieving the time information that corresponds to those peak data points, we can identify the times of what we hope are bursts.

 The idea behind the wavelet transform approach is that convolving a wavelet function of a particular width will amplify features in the time series (light curve) that are of similar widths, and smooth out those features which are not.

-As such, it is possible to convolve several different wavelet scales with the same data, to try and pull out features of different scales.
+It is possible, and often very beneficial, to convolve several different wavelet scales with the same data, to try and pull out features of different scales.

 ```{note}
 Another important use of wavelet transforms in high-energy astrophysics is as a